jvernon98/Hurtlocker/README.md

 In Json Key and Value are separated as such (Key:Value) where the colon is the separator.

-In JerkSON Key and Value could be separated by using any of the following (:, @, ^, *, %) and there is no guarantee that there isn't another hidden symbol seperator.
+In JerkSON Key and Value could be separated by using any of the following (:, @, ^, *, %) and there is no guarantee that there isn't another hidden symbol separator.
 (There could be another one, or maybe there isn't , you tell me)... lol

 In Json Key and Value pairs are separated by a ',' in JerkSON its '##'

 ## Your Task
-Its your job to build a JerkSON data parser, that is able to read in the raw data , and output a string formatted list that resembles (outputFormat.txt)
+It's your job to build a JerkSON data parser, that is able to read in the raw data , and output a string formatted list that resembles (outputFormat.txt)

 There are some things to look out for....
 If you haven't figured it out by now Tariq has many wonderful qualities, spelling isn't one of them, so Words may not be spelled correctly.
 You need to decipher what Tariq was trying to spell using pattern matching.